-Brasilia is one of those cities where we simply haven’t found enough parents who can give us a view, positive or otherwise, on several of the schools expats might consider.
+Brasilia is one of those cities where we simply haven’t found enough satisfied parents who can give us a view, positive or otherwise, on the schools in Brasilia expats might consider.

 There are currently four international schools in Brasilia, listed below with contact details and brief descriptive comments.

 This list gives you a snapshot overview of schools in Brasilia that are considered by English-speaking expats... and that are sometimes chosen by parents and sometimes not.

 If we haven't reviewed a school, it may just mean we haven't found enough parents yet to give us the reports that start our evaluation process.

 Schools selected for full GSGI review are noted with next to their names.

 Av.
 L-2 Sul, SGAS 605, Bloco E, Lotes 34/37, 70200-650 Brasilia – DF, Brazil